-During posting of proposal, always try to give at least one hint through your top two lines of proposal to client that you fully read the project brief and are confident to deliver what they are looking for.
+During posting of proposal or service job, always try to give at least one hint through your top two lines of proposal to client that you fully read the project brief and are confident to deliver what they are looking for.
 That puts both you and the client at ease from the beginning.

 The length of your proposal is very important.
 Don’t write an essay but that doesn’t mean it should look like a preview either.
 Avoid writing like “Email me at …..” or “I’m interested”.